TexasInstruments/ble_examples/README.md

 To use the examples and tools in this repository, please [download and install the SDK](http://www.ti.com/ble-stack) first, and if necessary [buy an evaluation kit](https://store.ti.com/Search.aspx?k=CC2650).

 For other hardware and software resources, [please visit our wiki](http://www.ti.com/ble-wiki).
-If you have any questions please refer to the FAQ.
+If you have any questions please refer to the [FAQ page](docs/faq.md).

 **Note:** Not all additional sample projects are migrated to GitHub - please refer to the Examples List below.